 What’s the vibe?
 Lucky Kilburn, having this modest Afghan spot for kebabs, curries and tasty regional specials.

 When to go When a friend’s birthday falls the week before payday.
-Ariana’s BYOB policy will help keep your bill down.
+Ariana’s BYO policy will help keep your bill down.

 What to eat Kabuli palow (a melting, slow-cooked lamb shank, buried in a mound of yellow rice, dotted with pistachios and peppers).